AlCash07/ACTL/doc/actl/functional/inlining.rst

 Inlining
 ********************************

-Function inlining is an important concept for performance optimizations.
+Function inlining is an important concept for performance optimization.
 However, standard C++ provides only a single
 `inline <https://en.cppreference.com/w/cpp/language/inline>`_ specifier,
 which doesn't have its behavior defined precisely.